oncleben31/cookiecutter-homeassistant-custom-component/{{cookiecutter.project_name}}/CONTRIBUTING.md

 You can use the `pre-commit` settings implemented in this repository to have linting tool checking your contributions (see deicated section below).

-You should also verify that existing [tests](./tests) are still working and are encouraged to add new ones.
+You should also verify that existing [tests](./tests) are still working and you are encouraged to add new ones.
 You can run the tests using the following commands from the root folder:

 ```bash
 # Create a virtual environment